C0D1UM/technical-standard/django/models/README.md

 circular or recursive import exception.
 [Read more](https://docs.djangoproject.com/en/3.1/ref/models/fields/#foreignkey)
 - Always add related name parameter to foreign key or many to many field.
-If you don't want Django to create backward relation add '+' to the `related_name` parameter.
+If you don't want Django to create backward relation, add '+' to the `related_name` parameter.

 ```python
 # Yes